M66B/FairEmail/docs/FAQ-zh-rCN.md

 ## 软件支持

 Only the latest Play store version and latest GitHub release are supported.
 This also means that downgrading is not supported.
-This also means that downgrading is not supported.

 Requested features should: